KrispyTech/airneis/docs/design/README.md

 ![Pages](./images/pages.png)

-A page containing all the website and mobile mockups.
+A page containing the website and mobile mock-ups.
 A visual of each page in web and mobile are included.